Close

 Airport Visa-Free Entry: Citizens of 76 countries, including EU members, USA, Canada, Australia, and Japan, can stay visa-free for up to 30 days when arriving and exiting exclusively through the international airports of Minsk, Brest, Gomel, Grodno, Mogilev, or Vitebsk.
 This visa-free policy does not apply to passengers directly coming from or going to the Russian Federation.
 Registration is required for stays exceeding 10 days in length.

-European Countries Visa-Free Program: Belarus has extended its visa-free regime for citizens of 38 European countries through December 31, 2026.
+European Countries Visa-Free Program: By presidential decree of 9 December 2025, Belarus extended its visa-free regime for citizens of 38 European countries through December 31, 2026.
 Eligible travelers can enter Belarus through all international road and rail checkpoints, as well as via airports, using a valid travel document.
 The maximum stay is 30 days per entry, with an exception for Polish, Lithuanian, and Latvian citizens, as well as individuals holding Latvia's non-citizen status, who may stay for up to 90 days.
 The total duration of visa-free stays must not exceed 90 days within a calendar year.

 Grodno and Brest Regions: Citizens that qualify for the visa-free program through airports may visit the Grodno–Brest tourist zone visa-free for 15 days.
 However, only the border between Terespol in Poland and Brest is open to passenger traffic.